-Learn about nuclear energy and more with online courses and lessons on edX!
+Learn nuclear energy with online courses and programs

-Nuclear energy uses nuclear power plants to produce electricity and energy for the surrounding area.
-It uses nuclear reactions to provide heat, which powers steam turbines in energy plants to produce energy required.
-The United States, as well as many other nations of the world, use these nuclear reactors to build a sustainable energy grid and support other energy sources like natural gas or solar power.
-Nuclear energy is a relatively clean energy, provided no disasters take place.
-However, dealing with some nuclear waste and malfunctions in nuclear reactors that cause large scale disasters (think Fukushima most recently) have led us to rethink the way we handle the nuclear industry.
-Nuclear can help reduce carbon emissions from fossil fuels but comes with its own dangers.
-Understanding the process can put you on a path to safer, more efficient renewable energy through nuclear energy.
+Many nations use nuclear reactors to build a sustainable energy grid and support other energy sources like natural gas or solar power.
+Nuclear energy is a relatively clean energy and can help reduce carbon emissions from fossil fuels, but it comes with its own dangers.
+Understanding the process can help put humanity on the path to safer, more efficient renewable energy.

 Nuclear energy is still a viable pathway to sustainable energy grids across the world, but new research can help make it safer and more reliable.
-Learning what you need to know about the physics of energy production and the implementation of nuclear energy in the real world can get you started on a career or better equip you to advocate for your community.
-EdX.org offers courses and certifications designed to help introduce you to the foundational concepts of nuclear energy.
-You'll learn from courses created by leaders in the field and use your understanding to build a career or advocacy platform.
+Learning what you need to know about the physics of energy production and the implementation of nuclear energy in the real world can get you started on a career in sustainable energy.
+Topics learners may study include the fundamentals of nuclear energy, or how to deploy the technology in the safest way within today’s regulations.
+More advanced topics could include radioactivity, nuclear reactions, and the future of nuclear energy.